2pro12342/Skiovox-v146/README.md

 3. Go to your wifi panel and turn on your wifi and do steps 2-11.

 ## When Opening Chrome Window
-If you want your chrome window to be faster with internet or just connecting wifi;
+If you want your chrome window to be faster with internet or just connecting back to wifi;
 - Open "chrome://os-settings" to open settings (make sure to favorite to bookmark bar for easy access).

 If trying to download/open file;
-- Open "chrome://file-manager" to open file manager.
+- Open "chrome://file-manager" to open file manager (make sure to favorite to bookmark bar for easy access).

 ## Credits
 2pro12342 | Github (finding exploit)